hduc1103/Mproxy/readme.md

 3. **Spam Check:**
    - Checks the database for the last 5 message timestamp for the given `device_id`.
-   - In case the average gap time of the 5 latest message is
+   - In case the average gap time of the 5 latest message is less than 1 minutes and the previous message was sent less than 30 minutes, the device's message won't be forwarded to mqtt.

 4. **Database Storage:**
    - Stores the message in the MySQL database.